dashaw/mle_prep/coding/neetcode_150/README.md

 * [Towards Data Science: How to get an MLE job](https://towardsdatascience.com/how-to-get-a-machine-learning-job-in-6-months-5aaa61b13af2)

 #### Questions
+* recall python foundational data structures as well as how python uses linked lists to implement other data structures
 * remember the time/space complexity for heapq heap build, insert, remove
 * practice other sort/search algos
 * backtracking: need to clear up space/time complexity for some approachs. also remember permutation and combination equations